larty77/ice_net/README.md

 <h3>CMake (.lib) or (.dll): </h3>

-Included are folders with an ending
+Included are folders with an ending .lib and .dll

 <ul>
   <li style="font-size: smaller;">If you are using C++ then i recomend .lib</li>